 MDA’s key improvement plans include beefing up the amount of Ground-Based Interceptors (GBIs) within the Ground-Based Midcourse Defense System GMD system from 30 to 44.

 By the end of fiscal 2017 all 44 GBIs will be in place at Fort Greely, Alaska, and Vandenberg Air Force Base, California.

 The agency is also investing in a Redesigned Kill Vehicle (RKV) for the GMD system that will increase the performance of the current Exoatmospheric Kill Vehicle, which has struggled in testing.
 The EKV is a component of the GMD system interceptors designed to destroy targets in high-speed collisions after separating from the booster rocket.
 The RKV is expected to deploy in the 2020 time frame.

-Beyond the RKV, the agency is in the early stages of developing a Multi-Object Kill Vehicle (MOKV) that would enable the GBI's to engage numerous and complex threats earlier in the flight trajectory.
+Beyond the RKV, the agency MDA is in the early stages of developing a Multi-Object Kill Vehicle (MOKV) that would enable the GBI's within the GMD system to engage numerous and complex threats earlier in the flight trajectory.

 GAO concluded that MDA is "relying on high-risk acquisition practices to achieve its goal of fielding 44 interceptors by the end of 2017," adding the agency's fielding goal is "highly optimistic" and is guided by an "aggressive schedule."

 MDA runs the risk of "undue concurrency" meaning it is starting production of its newest interceptors before conducting flight tests to demonstrate the interceptor works as designed, the GAO notes, adding the agency should delay production until after successful flight tests.